List of Stevenage F.C. seasons: History

-In their first season as a senior club, the team won the United Counties League Division One championship, as well as the United Counties League Cup.
-In 1984, the club joined Division Two North of the Isthmian League, and in the following season earned promotion to Division One.
-Two years later, the club was relegated, before winning the Division Two North title during the 1990–91 season after amassing 107 points.
-During the 1993–94 season the club won the Isthmian Premier Division and were promoted to the Football Conference.
-Two seasons later, they won the Conference, but were denied promotion to the Football League due to insufficient ground facilities.
-The 1996–97 season saw the club progress to the third round of the FA Cup for the first time.
-The following season, Stevenage reached the fourth round, where they were drawn against Premier League club Newcastle United, drawing 1–1 at Broadhall Way, before losing the replay 2–1 at St James' Park.
+In their first season as a senior club, Stevenage Borough won the United Counties League Division One title and the United Counties League Cup.
+In 1984, they joined Division Two North of the Isthmian League, earning promotion to Division One the following season.
+They were relegated two years later, but won the Division Two North title in the 1990–91 season after amassing 107 points.
+Stevenage won the Isthmian Premier Division in the 1993–94 season, earning promotion to the Football Conference.
+Two seasons later, they won the Conference but were denied promotion to the Football League because Broadhall Way did not meet the required ground standards.
+Stevenage reached the third round of the FA Cup for the first time in the 1996–97 season.
+The following season, they progressed to the fourth round, where they were drawn against Premier League club Newcastle United.
+Stevenage held Newcastle to a 1–1 draw at Broadhall Way before losing the replay 2–1 at St James' Park.

-During the 2001–02 season, Stevenage reached the final of the FA Trophy for the first time, losing 2–0 to Yeovil Town at Villa Park.
-Two years later, during the 2004–05 season, the club qualified for the play-offs after finishing fifth under the management of Graham Westley, losing 1–0 in the final to Carlisle United at the Britannia Stadium.
-The club reached the FA Trophy final again during the 2006–07 season, overturning a 2–0 deficit to defeat Kidderminster Harriers 3–2 in front of a record FA Trophy crowd of 53,262 at the newly built Wembley Stadium.
-The team returned to the final again two years later and beat York City 2–0.
-Stevenage secured promotion to the Football League after winning the Conference Premier during the 2009–10 season.
-The team amassed 99 points that season, finishing 11 points clear at the top of the table.
-Had the club's two victories against Chester City counted, Stevenage would have set the record for most points in a Conference Premier season with 105 points.
-The club's promotion during the 2009–10 season meant that Stevenage would be competing in League Two for the first time in their history.
+During the 2001–02 season, Stevenage reached the FA Trophy final for the first time, losing 2–0 to Yeovil Town at Villa Park.
+Three years later, they reached the Conference National play-offs after finishing fifth in the 2004–05 season, but lost 1–0 to Carlisle United in the final at the Britannia Stadium.
+Stevenage reached the FA Trophy final again in the 2006–07 season, overcoming a 2–0 deficit to defeat Kidderminster Harriers 3–2 in front of a record FA Trophy crowd of 53,262 at the newly built Wembley Stadium, becoming the first team to win a competitive final there.
+They returned to the final two years later, beating York City 2–0.
+Stevenage secured promotion to the Football League by winning the Conference Premier in the 2009–10 season.
+They amassed 99 points, finishing 11 points clear at the top of the table, and entered the Football League for the first time in the club's history, competing in League Two.